Flat bands and band touching from real-space topology in hyperbolic lattices: Octagon-kagome lattice

 \subsubsection{Abelian states at nonzero momentum}

 Diagonalizing the Bloch Hamiltonian $H(\b{k})$ for generic $\b{k}$, we find 8 flat bands with $E(\b{k})=-2t$ in 4D momentum space, that touch a single dispersive band at $\b{k}=\b{0}$.
 Since there are 24 Abelian bands in total, and $N$ independent Bloch states per band for a system with $N$ unit cells, we obtain Eq.~(\ref{FBfrac1}) with $f=1/3$ and $w=1$, as in the real-space analysis.
 This validates our interpretation of the parameter $w$ as an index characterizing band touching in the 4D momentum space of Abelian HBT.
+To visualize the touching, we plot in Fig.~\ref{fig:8kagome-DoS}(b,c) the Abelian band structure of the octagon-kagome lattice along those high-symmetry lines of the 4D Brillouin zone which pass through $\bs{k}=\bs{0}$.

 In analogy with the $\b{k}=\b{0}$ case, we can explicitly construct the $\b{k}\neq\b{0}$ Bloch states that span the flat band by considering a single Bolza cell with $\b{k}$-dependent, ``twisted'' boundary conditions (TBC).
 Six Bloch states correspond to the 6 CLS of Fig.~\ref{fig:8kagome-CLS}, but the site amplitudes are now muliplied by $\b{k}$-dependent phase factors to account for the TBC.
 Because of these nontrivial phase factors, the 6 single-octagon states are now linearly independent.
 On the other hand, the noncontractible-loop states that wind across the Bolza surface once, defined along the green path in Fig.~\ref{fig:8kagome-homology}, are now incompatible with the TBC.
 However, we can construct 4 linearly independent states that cross each boundary of the Bolza cell an even number of times.
 One such state is explicitly displayed in Fig.~\ref{fig:8kagome-homology-TBC}, while the other three correspond to analogous states rotated by $2\pi/8$ around the center of the Bolza cell (with properly adjusted momentum phase factors).
 Out of the $6+4=10$ Bloch states so constructed, we find that only 8 are linearly independent for nonzero $\b{k}$, and thus span the flat band.